Rust Using Occlusion

 Here's the yellow paint by itself...

-Here's the rust by itself, fashioned using fractal noise in the bump and the color is a photo manipulation of real rust...
+Here's the rust by itself, fashioned using a photo of real rust in the color slot...

 And here's the ambient occlusion map results...